This is where lawmakers stand on Trump's immigration order

 - Senate Majority Leader Mitch McConnell, R-Ky., said in an interview on ABC’s this week “I don’t want to criticize them for improving vetting,” but cautioned “I think we need to be careful.
 We don’t have religious tests in this country.”
 “Ultimately it is going to be decide in the courts as to whether or not this has gone too far,” McConnell said.

 - House Speaker Paul Ryan’s spokeswoman said the order is “not a religious test and it is not a ban on people of any religion.”
-Rep. Ryan added “President Trump is right to make sure we are doing everything possible to know exactly who is entering our country.”
+Speaker Ryan added that “President Trump is right to make sure we are doing everything possible to know exactly who is entering our country.”

-- House Homeland Security Chairman Michael McCaul, R-Texas, praised the order for preventing “jihadists from infiltrating the United States.”
-President Trump is “doing more to shut down terrorist pathways into this country” than President Barack Obama did in eight years, he said.
+- Senate Minority Leader Chuck Schumer and House Democratic Leader Nancy Pelosi are calling for Trump to reverse his “hateful anti-refugee, anti-immigrant executive orders.”

+- California Republican Rep. Devin Nunes, chair of the House Permanent Select Committee on Intelligence, praised the order as a “useful temporary measure.”
+"In light of attempts by jihadist groups to infiltrate fighters into refugee flows to the West, along with Europe’s tragic experience coping with this problem, the Trump Administration’s executive order on refugees is a common-sense security measure to prevent terror attacks on the homeland," Nunes said.

-- Democratic California Rep. Jim Costa said Trump’s order was adding to “bureaucracy and red tape.”
-“It is not the American way to ban individuals, mostly women and children…who are fleeing war-torn regions of the world,” Costa said.
+- Democratic California Rep. Jim Costa stated Trump’s order was only adding to “bureaucracy and red tape.”
+“It is not the American way to ban individuals, mostly women and children…who are fleeing war-torn regions of the world.”

 - Rep. Adam Schiff, D-Calif., the senior Democratic on the House Permanent Select Committee on Intelligence wrote Homeland Security Secretary John Kelly stating “the order contains misstatements of fact and law and is vaguely drafted, suggesting that little consideration was given to its implications.”